 No group differences were observed on the WPPSI-III-UK for full scale IQ, or verbal IQ and performance IQ.
 A MANOVA that included the quantitative PETA scores (Initiation, Sequencing, Meta-Cognition, Judgment/Safety, Completion) found a significant difference between the patients and the matched controls (F1,45=2.5, p=.05).
 Inspection of individual quantitative subdomains revealed that the patients performed poorer on the domains of Completion and Sequencing (Table 1).
-A trend for poorer performance was observed for Total Cues (TC) (t(44)=-1.6, p=.11), but not for Completion Time (t(44)=-.50, p=.62).
-Although non-significant, patients had a higher mean Total Score (TS) and required more cues on average for the Meta-Cognition and Judgment/Safety domains.
-Chi-square analyses on the qualitative examiner-rated domains (Working Memory, Organization, Emotional Lability, Distractibility) and Highest-Level domain revealed significant group differences for Distractibility only (X=10.18, p=.002).
+A trend for poorer performance was observed for TC (t(44)=-1.6, p=.11), but not for Completion Time (t(44)=-.50, p=.62).
+Although non-significant, patients had a higher mean TS and required more cues on average for the Meta-Cognition and Judgment/Safety domains.
+Chi-square analyses on the qualitative examiner-rated domains (Working Memory, Organization, Emotional Lability, Distractibility) and Highest-Level domain (see Table 2) revealed significant group differences for Distractibility only (X=10.18, p=.002).

 (TABLE 1 HERE)

+(TABLE 2 HERE)

 It was expected that executive deficits would be observable on an ecological level in children with SCA.
 Poorer performance was observed across the quantitative subdomains for the patients.
 Poorer patient scores in the Completion, Sequencing, and Judgment/Safety domains particularly drove this group difference although there was only a trend for poorer performance in the overall TS and TC.
 In the examiner-reported qualitative subdomains, there were significant differences observed for Distractibility only.